Home > Guides > Best saturation plugins: Give your tracks some grit

 Who doesn’t like trying out free plugins?
 There are some great freeware saturation plugins, but this versatile option sits a little bit above them in sonics.
 That’s why it’s included in this list of otherwise paid saturation plugins.

-Some freeware is only available for Windows in VST format.
-IVGI also comes in AU and AAX so it doesn’t matter what kind of rig you’re running.
+Some free plugins are only available for Windows in VST format.
+IVGI also comes in AU and AAX so it doesn’t matter what kind of recording rig you’re running.

 Best saturation plugin with the most options: iZotope Trash 2